Kimco Realty Corporation (KIM) Stock: Evaluating the Market Performance

 KIM) stock’s latest price update

-Kimco Realty Corporation (NYSE: KIM)’s stock price has decreased by -0.05 compared to its previous closing price of 20.64.
-Nevertheless, the company has seen a loss of -2.46% in its stock price over the last five trading days.
+Kimco Realty Corporation (NYSE: KIM)’s stock price has increased by 1.03 compared to its previous closing price of 20.45.
+However, the company has seen a gain of 0.10% in its stock price over the last five trading days.
+The Wall Street Journal reported on 04/15/21 that Kimco Realty to Buy Rival Weingarten Realty for About $3.9 Billion

 KIM’s Market Performance

-KIM’s stock has fallen by -2.46% in the past week, with a monthly drop of -6.74% and a quarterly drop of -8.84%.
-The volatility ratio for the week is 2.19% while the volatility levels for the last 30 days are 2.30% for Kimco Realty Corporation The simple moving average for the last 20 days is -4.95% for KIM stock, with a simple moving average of -2.90% for the last 200 days.
+Kimco Realty Corporation (KIM) has experienced a 0.10% rise in stock performance for the past week, with a -8.30% drop in the past month, and a -9.86% drop in the past quarter.
+The volatility ratio for the week is 1.81%, and the volatility levels for the past 30 days are at 2.08% for KIM.
+The simple moving average for the last 20 days is -3.13% for KIM stock, with a simple moving average of -2.57% for the last 200 days.

 Analysts’ Opinion of KIM